 Since 1.16.5, Mantle adds several commands under the root command /mantle.
+This page lists the usage and syntax of all commands added by Mantle.

 Dump Loot Modifiers